RonLek/Someity/README.md

-# i4all-hack-ac
+# I4All
-Making the web accessible for all.
+Internet for All.